François de Luxembourg: Reims

-Shortly after the assassination of the duke of Guise, many cities in France defected from the king to the cause of the ligue.
+Shortly after the assassination of the duke of Guise, many cities in France defected from the king to the cause of the League.
 Reims was not initially among them, and during January 1589, it hung in the balance between ligueur and royalist elements on its council.
-The royalists dispatched Regnault Feret, the sieur de Montlaurent to the king, to ask him to appoint a governor.
-Montlaurent wished for Henri to select someone who was seen as a neutral figure, as the ligueur citizens would reject a royalist.
-Henri selected Piney for the task due to his family ties to the Guise through his marriage.
+The royalists dispatched Regnault Feret, lord of Montlaurent, to the king, to ask him to appoint a governor.
+Montlaurent wished for Henry to select someone who was seen as a neutral figure, as the ligueur citizens would reject a royalist.
+Henry chose Piney for the task, due to his family ties to the Guise through his marriage.
 The council of Reims at large received news of Piney's appointment on 27 January and baulked.
-An investigation was launched into the royalists that had made the request of Henri, while a letter was dispatched to Piney informing him they would not be in need of his services.
+An investigation was launched into the royalists who had made the request to Henry, while a letter was dispatched to Piney informing him they would not be in need of his services.
 The ligueurs on the council seized the moment, and on 9 February they ratified their membership of the Sainte Union in an extraordinary session.
-To rile up the population for this momentous decision, Pineys reply to the council was read out.
+To rile up the population for this momentous decision, Piney's reply to the council was read out.

-Reign of Henri IV
+Reign of Henry IV

 Loyalist

-When on 1 August 1589 Henri was murdered, Navarre, now styling himself Henri IV, was in a potentially vulnerable position.
-Many nobles who had served the Catholic king were unable to stomach the prospect of a Protestant king, and defected from the royal camp.
-Henri moved to quiet fears of his rule, promising to respect and protect the Catholic church, and to receive teachings in Catholicism in future.
-This promise was sufficient for a core group of Catholic notables, among them Dinteville, lieutenant-general of Champagne, Marshal Aumont and Biron, the governor of Picardie Longueville and Piney, who swore their allegiance to him.
-With these declarations ensured, Henri was acclaimed by his soldiers.
+When on 1 August 1589 Henry was murdered, Navarre, now styling himself Henry IV, was in a potentially vulnerable position.
+Many noblemen who had served the Catholic king were unable to stomach the prospect of a Protestant king, and defected from the royal camp.
+Henry moved to quiet fears of his rule, promising to respect and protect the Catholic church, and to receive teachings in Catholicism in future.
+This promise was sufficient for a core group of Catholic notables, among them Dinteville, lieutenant-general of Champagne, Marshal Aumont, and Biron, the governor of Picardy, Longueville, and Piney, who swore their allegiance to him.
+With these declarations ensured, Henry was acclaimed by his soldiers.

-In a letter sent to the terzo grandusco di Toscagne explaining the reasoning for Cathlolics to support Henri, Piney was among the signatories.
+In a letter sent to Ferdinando I de' Medici, Grand Duke of Tuscany, explaining the reasoning for Cathlolics to support Henry, Piney was among the signatories.